-Basic unit.
-All insurable acreage of the insured crop in the county on the date coverage begins for the crop year:

-- 1. In which the insured has a 100 percent crop share; or - 2.
-Which is owned by one person and operated by another person on a share basis.
-(Example: If, in addition to the land the insured owns, the insured rents land from five landlords, three on a crop share basis and two on a cash basis, the insured would be entitled to four units-one for each crop share lease and one that combines the two cash leases and the land the insured owns.)

-Land that would otherwise be one unit may, in certain instances, be divided according to guidelines contained in the Basic Provisions and in the applicable Crop Provisions.

-Optional unit.
-For an additional premium, growers may subdivide their basic units by practice, section or section equivalents.

-Enterprise unit.
-All insurable acreage of the insured crop in the county in which the insured has a share on the date coverage begins for the crop year.
-To qualify, an enterprise unit must contain all of the insurable acreage of the same insured crop in:

-- 1. One or more basic units that are located in two or more separate sections, section equivalents, FSA farm serial numbers, or units established by written agreement, with at least some planted acreage in two or more separate sections, section equivalents, FSA farm serial numbers, or two or more separate units as established by written agreement; or - 2.
-Two or more optional units established by separate sections, section equivalents, FSA farm serial numbers, or as established by written agreement, with at least two optional units containing some planted acreage.
+- Basic Unit All insurable acreage of the insured crop in the county on the date coverage begins for the crop year: 1) In which the insured has a 100 percent crop share; or 2) Which is owned by one person and operated by another person on a share basis.
+Land that would otherwise be one unit may, in certain instances, be divided according to guidelines contained in the Basic Provisions and in the applicable Crop Provisions. - Optional Unit For an additional premium, growers may subdivide their basic units by practice, section or section equivalents. - Enterprise Unit All insurable acreage of the insured crop in the county in which the insured has a share of the date coverage begins for the crop year.
+To qualify, an enterprise unit must contain all of the insurable acreage of the same insured crop in: 1) One or more basic units that are located in two or more separate sections, section equivalents, FSA farm serial numbers, or units established by written agreement, with at least some planted acreage in two or more separate units as established by written agreement; FSA serial numbers, or two or more separate units as established by written agreement; or 2) Two or more optional units established by written agreement, with a greement; or 2) Two or more optional units established by written agreement, with at least two optional units containing some planted acreage.

+Units cont.

-Whole farm unit.
-All insurable acreage of two or more insured crops planted in the county in which the insured has a share on the date coverage begins for each crop for the crop year.
+Whole Farm Unit - All insurable acreage of two or more insured crops planted in the county in which the insured has a share on the date coverage begins for each crop for the crop year.
 All crops for which the whole farm unit structure is available must be included in the whole farm unit.
 At least two of the insured crops must each constitute at least 10 percent of the total liability of all insured crops in the whole farm unit, and all crops in the unit must be insured under the same plan of insurance and with the same insurance provider.